GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 To avoid collisions with static resources from WAR files, Gluu maps this folder to the URL: `/{oxauth|identity}/ext/resources`

-!!!
-Warning:
-        Log into the Gluu Server chroot before working on design customizations for any pages.

 Copy the default file(login.xhtml) to the external resource folder as shown in the below example